 If you wanted to customise some apparel though , Buytshirtsonline has the clothing brand available.
 Earth Positive’s clothing is manufactured using natural energy, making the apparel organic, ethical, and eco-friendly.

 Are the Biggest Brands the Biggest Burden?

 And it's not just their products that are changing.
 They are working towards phasing out the use of all virgin plastic by eliminating plastic bags in-stores.
-In 2019, they launched Run for the Oceans and donated 1.5million to Parley Ocean School, an educational initiative at the heart of marine conservation.
+In 2019, they launched and donated 1.5million to Parley Ocean School, an educational initiative at the heart of marine conservation.
 As well as raising money, the campaign saw them pledge to altogether remove virgin polyester from their supply chain by 2024.
 They are also striving to make 11 million pairs of shoes from used plastic collected from remote beaches and coastal communities around the world while continuing to raise awareness of the most significant environmental challenges society faces today.

 Nike is also adapting its business model.
 In 2019 they saved 32bn litres of water by sourcing sustainable cotton.
 They also used 75% renewable energy in their owned facilities and 99.9% of footwear manufacturing waste was recycled or converted to energy.